 MRI Staff List

-Christopher R. Sabick, Director of Conservation
+Christopher R. Sabick, Archaeological Director and Director of Conservation

 Chris Sabick joined the Lake Champlain Maritime Museum in 1998, and has been the Director of Conservation since 2000.
 He earned a B.A. in history and anthropology from Ball State University in Muncie, Indiana, and a M.A. in anthropology from the Nautical Archaeology Program at Texas A&M University.
 His thesis work focused on the history and construction of the Great Lakes Schooner Nancy (1789-1814).